 PALS is only offered during the regular academic year and only at the main campus of Limestone College, in Gaffney, SC.

-Students who self-identify as having a learning disability and wanting the services of PALS must first be admitted to Limestone College; either fully or as PALS provisionally.
+Students who self-identify as having a learning disability and wanting the services of PALS must first be admitted to Limestone College; either fully or as PALS required.
 To be admitted, students must submit a high school transcript for proof of graduation with a diploma (or the GED equivalent) and the Limestone College application.
 In addition, students wishing to receive services through PALS must submit a copy of their most recent (within three years) psychological report, documenting the existence of a learning disability.
 SAT or ACT scores are no longer required for students meeting PALS criteria.
 In lieu of test scores, three letters of recommendation are required: two from teachers, one from a guidance counselor.
 All available information is carefully reviewed prior to determination of acceptance into PALS.
 Additionally, interested students are required to visit the campus for an interview with the director.